|Commissioning Entity||Westmoreland Museum of American Art|

 Analog Scroll, the resultant work by artist Janet Zweig, reimagines the possibilities for how Greensburg residents can view the bridge and collaborate with the museum.
 The piece lines both sides of the bridge with an anchored aluminum track.
 On each track, three dimensional aluminum letters spell out lines of original, site-specific text.
 The text for Analog Scroll will be written by commissioned writers from southwestern Pennsylvania over a ten year period.
 The first commissioned writer for the artwork is poet Jan Beatty.

-Every two weeks, WMAA curator Barbara L. Jones manually scrolls the letters along the track so that a new portion of Beatty’s text is revealed.
+Every two weeks, WMAA curator Barbara L. Jones and other staff, manually scroll the letters along the track so that a new portion of Beatty’s text is revealed.
 Analog Scroll invites viewers to return to the bridge as lines of text emerge, change position, and eventually disappear.
 Moreover, the artwork stresses Greensburg’s revitalization from industrial hub, to a community dedicated to arts and culture.

 In a recent e-mail exchange, Zweig talks a bit more about her concept for Analog Scroll and how she began integrating text into her artwork.